Winter Storm Safety

 - Sleet is small particles of ice, usually mixed with rain.
 If enough sleet accumulates on the ground, it will make the roads slippery

 Be prepared for isolation at home.
-If you live in a rural area, make sure you could survive at home for a week or two in case a storm isolated you making it impossible for you to leave.
-You should:
+If you live in a rural area, make sure you could survive at home for a week or two.
+You may not be able to get to town so prepare ahead of time.

 - Keep an adequate supply of heating fuel on hand and use it sparingly.
 Your regular supplies may be curtailed by storm conditions.
 If necessary, conserve fuel by "closing off" some rooms temporarily.
 Also have available some kind of emergency heating equipment and fuel so you could keep at least one room of your house warm enough to be livable.
-This could be a camp stove with fuel, or a supply of wood or coal if you have a fireplace.
 If your furnace is controlled by a thermostat and your electricity is cut off by a storm, the furnace probably would not operate and you would need emergency heat.

 - Keep on hand the simple tools and equipment needed to fight a fire.
-Also, be certain that all family members know how to take precautions that would prevent fire at such a time, when the help of the fire department may not be available.
+Be certain that all family members know precautions that would prevent fire.
+The fire department may not be available.

 - Make sure you have a battery-powered radio and extra batteries on hand, so that if your electric power is cut off you could still hear weather forecasts, information, and advice broadcast by local authorities.
 Also, flashlights or lanterns would be needed.

-- Stock an emergency supply of food and water, as well as emergency cooking equipment such as a camp stove.
+- Have an emergency supply of food and water, as well as emergency cooking equipment such as a camp stove.
 Camp stoves should be used outside not indoors.
-Some of this food should be of the type that does not require refrigeration or cooking.
+Make sure to have plenty of food that doesn't require refrigeration or cooking.

 Know how to use your emergency heating and lighting equipment safely to prevent fire or dangerous fumes.
-Use only safety listed equipment.
+Use only safe equipment.
 Never introduce a fuel into a unit not designed for that fuel.
 Proper ventilation is essential.
 Burning charcoal gives off deadly amounts of carbon monoxide.

 Avoid overexertion.
-Every winter many unnecessary deaths occur because people (especially older persons, but younger ones as well) engage in more strenuous physical activity than their bodies can stand.
+Every winter many unnecessary deaths occur because people (especially older adults, and younger ones as well) engage in more strenuous physical activity than their bodies can stand.
 Cold weather itself, without any physical exertion, puts an extra strain on your heart.
-If you add to this physical exercise, especially exercise that you are not accustomed to such as shoveling snow, pushing an automobile, or even walking fast or far, you are risking a heart attack, a stroke, or damage to your body.
+If you add physical exercise, such as shoveling snow, pushing an automobile, or even walking fast or far, you are risking a heart attack, a stroke, or damage to your body.
 In winter weather, and especially in winter storms, be aware of this danger, and avoid overexertion.

 Travel only if necessary.
-Avoid all unnecessary trips.
 If you must travel, use public transportation if possible.
 However, if you are forced to use your automobile for a trip of any distance, take these precautions:

 - Advise someone of your travel route and stick to it.
 If you breakdown they'll be able to find you.

 - Don't be daring or foolhardy.
-Stop, turn back, or seek help if conditions threaten that may test your ability or endurance, rather than risk being stalled, lost, or isolated.
-If you are caught in a blizzard, seek refuge immediately.
+Stop, turn back, or seek help if conditions get worse.
+Don't take risks or test your ability or endurance.
+If you are caught in a blizzard, seek shelter immediately.

-- Drive with all possible caution.
+- Drive with caution.
 Don't try to save time by traveling faster than road and weather conditions permit.

 - Maintain a full tank of fuel.

-- Make sure your car is in good condition, properly serviced, and equipped with chains or snow fires.
+- Make sure your car is in good condition, properly serviced, and equipped with chains or snow tires.

 - Take another person with you if possible.